 Where to Stay in Dublin with Kids

 Central Dublin is home to most of its top attractions, shopping and restaurants and is our recommended area to stay.
 A downside of this area is that it can be quite expensive to stay during the high season.
-You can browse a wide-variety of family-friendly hotels in Dublin on Booking.com.
+You can browse a wide-variety of family-friendly hotels in Dublin.

-To be honest, the prices of Dublin hotels in high season chased us out of the central Dublin and we ended up booking a really nice 2-bedroom vacation home rental in Clondalkin, a residential neighborhood about 11km from central Dublin by bus.
+To be honest, Dublin hotel prices in high season pushed us out of central Dublin and we ended up booking a really nice 2-bedroom vacation home rental in Clondalkin, a residential neighborhood about 11 km from central Dublin by bus.
 The local bus from Clondalkin to central Dublin took us approximately 40 minutes, while an Uber took about 25 minutes.

-If you are like us and prefer a vacation home rental (from Airbnb or VRBO) for your family, you can search the available family-friendly Dublin vacation home rentals.
+If you are like us and prefer a vacation rental for your family, you can search the available family-friendly Dublin vacation rentals.

 Getting Around Dublin with Kids

-Once you get to central Dublin, getting around without car seats is super easy.
+Once you get to central Dublin, getting around without car seats is really easy.

-Walking: The historic Dublin town centre is reasonably small and takes toughly 20 minutes to walk directly from end-to-end.
+The historic Dublin town centre is reasonably small and takes roughly 20 minutes to walk directly from end-to-end.
 In high season, the streets are extremely crowded so keep a close eye on your kids.

-Hop-On Hop-Off bus: There are a significant amount of Dublin attractions outside of the city centre.
+There are a significant number of Dublin attractions outside of the city centre.
 If you don’t wish to drag car seats around with you, a hop-on hop-off Dublin sightseeing bus is a fun alternative.
 The Dublin City Sightseeing bus has an extensive route ranging from Phoenix Park to the waterfront.

 We tried a City Sightseeing hop-on hop-off bus for the first time while in Glasgow with kids and really enjoyed it.
 We loved the vantage point from the open-air upper deck and felt it was a fun way to get introduced to the city.